-Source: World Bank (2004) World Development Indicators 2004, World Bank, Washington, DC income generation are critical factors in determining whether households will be able to invest at all in their future.
+Source: World Bank (2004) World Development Indicators 2004, World Bank, Washington, DC

 Another factor heavily affecting the macroeconomic environment of developing countries is external debt.
 The legacy of external borrowing for diverse purposes has left many countries with unsustainable levels of external debt service.
 In some countries, particularly in Africa, the debt service to GDP ratio has reached over 400 per cent (see Figure 1).
 These levels of debt immediately reduce available domestic capital for investment.
 The net transfer out of developing countries to both public and private institutions in the developed countries, as well as to the multilateral institutions, underlines the fact that, in some countries, the external community is not only a source of funds for domestic investment, but is a net drain on available surpluses which individual countries can generate.